National Visiting Fellows Program

 To be eligible for the fellowship, you must:

-• Have a minimum of five years teaching experience in classical ballet.
+• Be at least 21 years old and have a minimum of five years teaching experience in classical ballet.

 • Have a demonstrated and documented commitment to serving underrepresented communities in ballet and/or students of color.